benev-gg/archimedes/README.md

   ```
   - Systems are executed sequentially, from top to bottom.
   - You can organize your systems into separate files, of course.
   - Please notice that I painstakingly designed all of this for immaculate typescript typings.
+You are welcome 😌

 ### Running a Eureka world that does stuff